Real Talk: Can You Drink While Breastfeeding Or What?

 In some cases, a few drinks could impair a person's ability to care for their baby.
 "I get most concerned about drinking with a newborn during the first few months of life, when things like SIDS are most common," she says.
 She also worries that parents may end up co-sleeping when drunk, which "has been absolutely shown to not be safe in parents who have had alcohol."
 And furthermore, alcohol in breastmilk can lead to long-term developmental issues.

 While it's totally okay to drink, Dr. Hammond says making it a daily habit can lead to more serious effects.
 "There have been studies showing that people who drank everyday and breastfed during the first year of life were seeing lower scores on fine motor and some developmental outcomes after a year," she says.
 If you're in the mood, having a glass of wine or beer might be better than something with hard alcohol, because it can be difficult to know exactly how much liquor is in a mixed drink, she says.
-In other words, you are A-okay to crack open one cold one, and watch a few reruns of Eric & Jessie before your next feed.
+In other words, you are A-okay to crack open one cold one, and watch a few more episodes of Kourtney & Kim Take Miami before your next feed.

-World Breastfeeding Week is August 1-7 this year, and the entire month of August is devoted to breastfeeding awareness.
-For more coverage on nursing, pumping, or choosing not to do either, head over to our Mothership page.
+World Breastfeeding Week is 1-7th August his year, and the entire month of August is devoted to breastfeeding awareness.

 Advertisement